-I wanted to do something with my sourdough starter last weekend, so I decided to make Whole Wheat Sourdough Crackers.
+I wanted to do something with my sourdough starter last weekend, so I decided to make Whole Wheat Sourdough Crackers (link no longer works).
 This is one of the quickest recipes using sourdough starter that I’ve made so far.
 There’s no rising time.

 I mixed together a dough of starter, whole wheat flour, salt, baking soda, and margarine (which I used since I didn’t have lard or coconut oil, which the recipe called for).
 I didn’t have to use any extra flour beyond the cup that the recipe called for.
 After it rested for 10 minutes, I rolled it out.